 4. Pike Place Market

-The market is also home to the world-famous Pike Place Fish Market, where you can watch the fishmongers throw fish around (and sometimes at each other!).
-Visitors can also find a variety of street performers throughout the market, making it a great place to watch people.
+Pike Place Market is home to over 250 woman-owned businesses, as well as the world-famous Pike Place Fish Market, where you can watch the fishmongers throw fish around (and sometimes at each other!)

 5. Kerry Park